It’s that time of the year: fall, which I think of as flu vaccination time.

-Q: What are best ways to protect oneself from influenza and its complications?
+Q: What are the best ways to protect oneself from influenza and its complications?

-A: To reduce your risk of getting sick from the flu, it’s best to combine two approaches:
+A: To reduce your risk of getting sick from the flu or a flu-like illness, it’s best to combine two approaches:

-- Minimize your exposure to people spreading influenza virus in the winter.
+- Minimize your exposure to people spreading the influenza virus in the winter.

 Minimizing your exposure to influenza virus

-Influenza virus can also survive on hard household surfaces for up to a day.
+Influenza virus can also survive for up to two days.
 The virus survives for much less time on soft surfaces, such as used tissues and bed linens.

 Based on these facts, the best ways to minimize exposure to influenza are to: